To go with the mega-bank or the community bank?

 Big Banks vs. Small Banks: What's the Difference?

-Financial institutions can generally be divided up into three subsections: large banks, community banks, and credit unions.
+Financial institutions in the United states can generally be divided up into three subsections: large banks, community banks, and credit unions.

 Advantages of Big Banks